 Qu.
 There is currently debate about different political measures.
 Would you support or oppose the following proposal: Developing a "Green New Deal" that makes large-scale government investments to make our economy more environmentally friendly.
 June 2020.
-Source: More in Common 2020.

 8.4 The role of education